simonmichael/hledger_site/src/just.md

 ## Interactive choosing

-`just --choose` will let you choose a command (AKA "recipe") interactively, by default using `fzf` and showing a preview of the commands that will be run.
+`just --choose` will let you choose a command interactively, by default using `fzf` and showing a preview of the commands that will be run.

 You can configure a different chooser with --chooser or JUST_CHOOSER